root-project/jsroot/docs/HttpServer.md

     serv->CreateEngine("fastcgi:9000?debug=1");

+By default 10 threads are used to process FastCGI requests.
+This number can be changed with "thrds" url parameter:

+    serv->CreateEngine("fastcgi:9000?thrds=20");

+If "thrds=0" specified, the only thread will be use to received and process all requests.

 All user access will be ruled by the main web server.
 Authorized account names could be used to configure access restriction in THttpServer.